adityakumar1309/learning/company_wise_material/walmart_labs/remaining.md

 minimum steps to reach destination in snakes and ladders

-1.An array in which each element occurs in pairs except one.
-How can u find it?

 2.Check whether a given binary tree is binary search tree or not?

 5. What is paging?
 Difference b/w paging and segmentation?